digabi/ytl-linux/README.md

 ## GitHub automation

-Pushing a tag to the digabi/ytl-linux GitHub repository will trigger an action that automatically rebuild the image and uploads it to https://linux.abitti.fi/ytl-install.iso .
+Pushing a tag to the digabi/ytl-linux GitHub repository will trigger an action that automatically rebuilds the image and uploads it to https://linux.abitti.fi/ytl-install.iso .

 ## Updating configuration